-Artist Reid Stowe
+Meet Artist Reid Stowe who Paints the Sea

-Reid Stowe has had two lifelong passions, making art and sailing, usually long distance, and there are fresh developments in both.
+Reid Stowe has had two lifelong passions, making art and sailing the sea, usually long distance, and there are fresh developments in both.
 His first show with Chase Contemporary opened on March 23rd at their West Broadway gallery, and at the end of the month, he set off on Anne, the schooner he built by hand at the age of 25.
 This would be the first of a series of voyages with a crew of wannabe astronauts he will be observing.
-Their reactions to the pressures of being cooped up in cramped quarters will be closely monitored.
-This is a project that has the backing of NASA and the support of the Mars Project, a core interest of Elon Musk.

 Needful protection.
 Stowe was aware of the story of another artist/sailor, Bas Jan Ader, a Dutch Conceptual artist, who had taken off alone from Cape Cod in a 13-foot pocket cruiser on July 9th, 1975, his departure celebrated by a group singing sea shanties.
 Ader called this Performance piece, In Search of the Miraculous, and estimated it would take two and a half months.
 His boat was found floating off the Irish coast ten months later.
 His body was never recovered.